British Overseas citizen: Background

-From 1949 to 1983, all citizens of the British Empire held a common nationality.
+From 1949 to 1983, all legal inhabitants of the British Empire held a common nationality.
 Citizens of the United Kingdom and Colonies (CUKCs) initially held an automatic right to enter and live in the UK.
-This entitlement was given to all British subjects, which included CUKCs and citizens of independent countries in the Commonwealth of Nations, as part of a wider initiative to preserve close relationships with the white-majority Dominions (Australia, Canada and New Zealand) and white-dominated South Africa and Southern Rhodesia, and to moderate nationalist attitudes within the Commonwealth.
+This entitlement was given to all British subjects (the pre-1949 nationality status), which included CUKCs and citizens of independent countries in the Commonwealth of Nations, as part of a wider initiative to preserve close relationships with the four original British Dominions (Australia, Canada, New Zealand and South Africa) and Southern Rhodesia, and to moderate nationalist attitudes within the Commonwealth.

 Non-white immigrants were systemically discouraged from entering the UK, though there was no legal limitation to their migration.
 The Colonial Office ordered colonial governments to hinder prospective migrants of colour by informing them of the difficulties they would face in finding housing accommodation and employment in Britain, as well as confiscating passports from those who were deemed to have insufficient funds or determined to be unemployable.
 Nevertheless, 500,000 of these new immigrants had settled in the UK by 1962.
-Immigration from the colonies and other Commonwealth countries was formally restricted by Parliament from 1962 to 1971, when British subjects originating from outside of the British Islands first had immigration controls officially imposed on them when entering the United Kingdom.
+Immigration from the colonies and Commonwealth nation-states was formally restricted by Parliament from 1962 to 1971, when British subjects originating from outside of the British Isle first had immigration controls officially imposed on them when entering the United Kingdom.

 As Britain withdrew from most of its remaining overseas possessions as part of decolonisation, some former colonial subjects remained CUKCs despite the independence of their colonies.
-After passage of the British Nationality Act 1981, CUKCs were reclassified in 1983 into different nationality groups based on their ancestry, birthplace, and immigration status: CUKCs who had right of abode in the United Kingdom became British citizens while those connected with a remaining colony became British Dependent Territories citizens (BDTCs).
-Remaining CUKCs who were no longer associated with a British territory became British Overseas citizens.
+After passage of the British Nationality Act 1981, CUKCs were reclassified in 1983 into different nationality groups based on their ancestry, birthplace, and immigration status: CUKCs who had right of abode in the United Kingdom became British Citizens while those connected with a remaining colony became British Dependent Territories Citizens (BDTCs).
+Remaining CUKCs who were no longer associated with a British territory became British Overseas Citizens.
 An estimated 1.5 million people were reclassified as BOCs in 1983, 1.3 million of whom also held another nationality.